tripflex/whmcs-affcoupons/README.md

 **MAKE SURE TO FOLLOW INSTRUCTIONS IF YOU ALREADY HAVE INSTALLED AN OLDER VERSION**

+THIS PROJECT IS NO LONGER MAINTAINED OR UPDATED, PLEASE FEEL FREE TO FORK AS LONG AS YOU MAINTAIN LICENSE

 ## Description
 This module will allow coupon codes to be used instead of affiliate URLs for granting referrals to your affiliates.
 This is handy for affiliates who